 You may also want to follow through with any tax planning that involves using up the lifetime exemption amount before it reduces in a few years’ time.

 If you hold a traditional Individual Retirement Account (IRA) or 401(k) plan, you continue to be able to convert it to a Roth IRA.
-Converting your traditional IRA to a Roth IRA will, for some taxpayers, create long-term tax benefits because generally speaking subsequent withdrawals are not taxable, and no minimum distribution is required each year after reaching age 72 (unlike for traditional IRAs).
-Conversions are taxable in the US at ordinary income tax rates and so will create a tax charge for 2022 that must be met by other sources of cash.
+Converting your traditional IRA to a Roth IRA will, for some taxpayers, create long-term tax benefits.
+This is because, generally speaking, subsequent withdrawals are not taxable and no minimum distribution is required each year after reaching age 73 (unlike for traditional IRAs).
+Conversions are taxable in the US at ordinary Income Tax rates and so will create a tax charge for 2023 that must be met by other sources of cash.
 However, given the flexibility that a Roth may bring, if you’re more suited to a Roth IRA from an investment perspective, you may wish to consider making the conversion now.

 Where contributions into a 401(k) plan or traditional IRA also involve a period of foreign service, available foreign tax credits may be used to reduce the liability.
 Furthermore, no Net Investment Income Tax (NIIT) is due on any distribution, conversion or rollover to/from a Roth IRA account.

-If you have a mortgage denominated in a currency other than the US dollar and you’re about to sell your property and redeem the mortgage, beware of a possible tax trap.
-This includes US taxpayers with non-US mortgages who have a mortgage contract about to expire (e.g. a two year fixed rate deal) and are considering transferring to a different mortgage.
+If you have a mortgage denominated in a currency other than the US dollar and you’re about to sell your property and redeem the mortgage, beware of the tax trap.
+This includes US taxpayers with non-US mortgages who have a mortgage contract about to expire (e.g. a two year fixed rate deal) and are considering transferring to a different mortgage (re-mortgage).
+This does not include a product transfer of the same mortgage with the same mortgage provider.

 If the mortgage currency is down against the dollar compared with the exchange rate at the time the mortgage was agreed, it will cost less in dollars to relinquish the mortgage than it did when that currency was stronger.
-The IRS (Inland Revenue Service) unfortunately taxes this dollar ‘gain’ as income, which can surprise a lot of people, especially when the actual value of the property may have gone down in dollar terms as a result of the relative devaluation of the local currency.
-It’s possible to harvest excess foreign tax credits in such a situation, so we encourage you to seek advice and plan against any nasty surprises.
+The IRS unfortunately taxes this dollar ‘gain’ as income, which can surprise a lot of people, especially when the actual value of the property may have gone down in dollar terms as a result of the relative devaluation of the local currency.

 Consider the foreign exchange position before changing mortgage contracts.

-If you pay tax in another jurisdiction and are on the ‘paid’ basis of accounting for foreign tax credits, it’s important that you consider paying your local tax liability by 31 December 2022, even if the tax on the income is not due until a later date.
-This will ensure that a corresponding foreign tax credit may be taken against any federal tax due on non-US income realised in 2022 and reported on your 2022 US tax return.
-This is especially true for self-employed individuals and partners with rising profits or income irregularities.
+If you pay tax in any non-US jurisdiction and are on the ‘paid’ basis of accounting for foreign tax credits, it’s important that you consider paying your local tax liability by 31 December 2023, even if the tax on the income is not due until a later date.
+This will ensure that a corresponding foreign tax credit may be taken against any Federal tax due on non-US income realised in 2023 and reported on your 2023 US tax return.
+This is especially true for self-employed individuals and partners with rising profits or if a capital gain has been realised in 2023.

-If your income that is not taxed at source has increased, consider making a prepayment of foreign (non-US) personal or corporation tax before 31 December 2022.
+If you’ve realised any capital gains in 2023, or your income that is not taxed at source has increased, consider making a prepayment of UK tax before 31 December 2023.

 There are other upcoming deadlines that you may need to be aware of, but here are some of the key US tax deadlines to consider over the next few months.

 As your circumstances are unique, we recommend that you seek professional advice where appropriate before taking any action.
-For more information on the above, and professional advice from our US tax experts, please get in touch with Allan or Virginia, or fill out the form below, and we’ll be in touch to discuss how we can help.
+For professional advice tailored to your unique circumstances, please fill out the form below and one of our experts will be in touch to discuss your requirements and how we can help.
+Please note that our advisory services are charged at our hourly rates and a formal engagement will need to be in place before any advice is provided.